 Passard started cooking exclusively with vegetables that year.
 No chicken.
 No beef.
 No seafood.
 Instead, he elevated the natural bounty grown on his farms to the main event.

-It should be noted that Passard’s menu is not vegan or even vegetarian in the strictest sense.
+It should be noted that Passard’s current menu is not vegan or even vegetarian in the strictest sense.
 Rather, we call the menu vegetable-forward and, as omnivores, we would have it no other way.
 In our opinion the world does indeed need to eat less meat; however, we believe this can be accomplished in a way that doesn’t necessarily omit all animal products from a menu.

 Passard’s brilliant carpaccio of vegetables proves that point.
 Sure, the rainbow of sliced radishes works as a base element to the dish.
 But Passard is able to see the need for something more – more in this case being bottarga from Kalamata, Greece.